Lab 1: Step Test of a First-Order System#

 Answer:

-Following the starter code presented above, create a new cell to plot an analytical solution for the step response of a first-order model in gain/time constant form.
+Fill in the function below to plot an analytical solution for the step response of a first-order model in gain/time constant form.
 Use your estimates of gain, time constant, initial condition, and the input.
 On the same plot, overlay a plot of the experimental data.
 Adjust parameter values until you get the a good fit of the model to the experimental data.

 Note that you may need to also adjust values of the ambient temperature and initial condition to fit the model.